🧬 Personalized Medicine: Health Tailored to Your DNA

 🔄 In Conclusion

-Personalized medicine is changing the rules of the game: from “trial-and-error” treatment to precise solutions, from general approaches to individual ones.
-This is a chance for more effective help, fewer side effects, and early protection from diseases.
+Personalized medicine is changing the game: from “trial-and-error” treatment to precise solutions, from general approaches to individual ones.
+It offers a chance for more effective care, fewer side effects, and early protection against diseases.

-With every step in the study of genes and technologies, we are getting closer to a medicine that works for you—and only for you.
+With every step forward in genetics and technology, we get closer to a medicine that works for you—and only for you.
 This is a future where health becomes truly personal.